Being Negative but Constructively: Lessons Learnt from Creating Better Visual Question Answering Datasets: Empirical Studies

 \paragraph{User studies} Automatic decoy generation may lead to ambiguous decoys as mentioned in Sect.~\ref{S_method} and \cite{zhu2016Visual7W}.
-We thus conduct a user study via Amazon Mechanic Turk (AMT) to test humans' performance on the datasets after they are remedied by our automatic procedures.
-We select for each dataset 1,000 IQA triplets.
+We conduct a user study via Amazon Mechanic Turk (AMT) to test humans' performance on the datasets after they are remedied by our automatic procedures.
+We select 1,000 IQA triplets from each dataset.
 Each triplet is answered by three workers and in total 169 workers get involved.
+The total cost is \$215 --- the rate for every 20 triplets is \$0.25.
 We report the average human performance and compare it to the learning models'.
-See the Supplementary Material for details.
+See the Supplementary Material for more details.